swcarpentry/python-novice-gapminder/index.md

 *   Create simple plots of data in arrays and data frames
 *   Interpret common error messages
 *   Track down bugs by running small tests of program modules
+*   Create literate programs in the Jupyter Notebook

 ## Stage 2 - Assessment

-Running and Quitting Interactively
-:   run an interactive Python interpreter; print 1+2; exit the interpreter

-Variables and Assignment
-:   trace behavior of swapping with intermediate variable; calculate elapsed time in seconds

-Data Types and Type Conversion
-:   predict types (or errors) of various operations; add conversion functions to broken code to make it work

-Built-in Functions and Help
-:   chain calculations with max and min

-Libraries
-:   operations with math library; python.org docs

-Reading Tabular Data
-:   read gapminder CSV with NumPy

-Collective Operations
-:   scale array values to 0..1

-Plotting
-:   plot normalized change in GDP over time

-Running Saved Programs
-:   FIXME: depends on tools

-For Loops
-:   reverse a string

-Looping Over Data Sets
-:   process each file in a directory

-Error Messages
-:   diagnose and fix small programs with errors (some syntax, some runtime)

-Conditionals
-:   count vowels; check sizes of data files inside a loop

-Writing Functions
-:   check sizes of all data files in a directory (name given as arg)

-The Call Stack and Variable Scoping
-:   trace and draw execution of functions calling functions

-Documentation
-:   add docstrings to functions written earlier

-Programming Style
-:   clean up badly-written 20-line program

-Debugging
-:   debug one-page program by importing and then testing functions with small fabricated data

-Testing
-:   write Nose tests for the functions in the one-page program above
+### Running and Quitting Interactively

+*   Teaching: 5 min
+*   Exercises: 10 min (because setup issues)
+    *   Run an interactive Python interpreter, print 1+2, exit the interpreter

+### Variables and Assignment

+*   Teaching: 5 min
+*   Exercises: 5 min
+    *   Trace behavior of swapping (`a, b = b, a` the old fashioned way) with an intermediate variable
+    *   Calculate elapsed time in seconds using named values for seconds per minute, etc.

+### Data Types and Type Conversion

+*   Teaching: 5 min
+*   Exercises: 5 min
+    *   predict result types (or errors) of various operations
+    *   add conversion functions to broken code to make it work

+### Built-in Functions (and Methods) and Help

+*   Teaching: 5 min
+*   Exercises: 5 min
+    *   chain calculations with max and min
+    *   find a useful method using help(str)
+    *   Parsons Problem to achieve specific results with string methods

+### Libraries (Including Aliases)

+*   Teaching: 10 min
+*   Exercises: 10 min
+    *   operations with math library
+    *   look things up in the python.org docs

+### Collective Operations (on NumPy Arrays)

+*   Teaching: 10 min
+*   Exercises: 10 min
+    *   scale array values to 0..1

+### Reading Tabular Data

+*   Teaching: 5 min (hard part is changing directory, so may need to introduce os library)
+*   Exercises: 5 min
+    *   read gapminder CSV with NumPy

+### Plotting

+*   Teaching: 10 min (to show a variety of plots and debug display problems)
+*   Exercises: 5 min
+    *   plot normalized change in GDP over time (tweaking provided code)

+### Running Saved Programs

+*   Teaching: 10 min (setup issues again)
+*   Exercises:
+    *   save plotting code in file and run that (input filename hard-coded)
+    *   FIXME: how to get filename into script without editing?

+### For Loops

+*   Teaching: 15 min (do *not* introduce lists)
+*   Exercises: 10 min
+    *   reverse a string by repeated append
+    *   trace execution of loop

+### Lists

+*   Teaching: 10 min
+*   Exercises: 10 min
+    *   indexing exercises
+    *   conversion from list to string and back
+    *   sum values in a list

+### Looping Over Data Sets

+*   Teaching: 10 min (use glob to get filenames)
+*   Exercises: 15 min
+    *   count rows of each data set
+    *   check number of columns in each data set is the same

+### Error Messages

+*   Teaching: 10 min (review of error messages seen to date)
+*   Exercises: 10 min
+    *   diagnose and fix small programs with errors (some syntax, some runtime)

+### Conditionals

+*   Teaching: 15 min (inside loop)
+*   Exercises: 15 min
+    *   count vowels
+    *   check sizes of data files inside a loop

+### Writing Functions

+*   Teaching: 15 min
+*   Exercises: 15 min
+    *   check size of a single data file
+    *   check sizes of all data files in a directory (directory name given as arg)

+### The Call Stack and Variable Scoping

+*   Teaching: 15 min
+*   Exercises: 20 min
+    *   trace and draw execution of functions calling functions

+### Documentation

+*   Teaching: 10 min
+*   Exercises: 10 min
+    *   add docstrings to functions written earlier

+### Programming Style

+*   Teaching: 15 min (mostly to introduce checklist)
+*   Exercises: 15 min
+    *   clean up badly-written 20-line program

+### Debugging

+*   Teaching: 10 min (divide and conquer)
+*   Exercises: 15 min
+    *   debug one-page program

+### Defensive Programming

+*   Teaching: 5 min
+*   Exercises: 10 min
+    *   add assertions to functions based on docstrings

+### Testing

+*   Teaching: 15 min
+*   Exercises: 15 min
+    *   write Nose tests for the functions in the one-page program above

+### Jupyter Notebook

+*   Teaching: 15 min
+*   Exercises: 20 min
+    *   build a multi-part script with documentation in the Notebook

 ## Stage 3 - Learning Plan